Sameer1907/MovieRecommender/Results.md

 # Conclusion

+In conclusion, we find that there is little observed difference between the three movie recommendation sites.
+At best, this indicates that MovieRecommender is at least equivalent in performance, or slightly superior, to other movie recommendation sites.
+Most notably, we show that MovieRecommender has very similar performance across usability, interface, overall score, and the number of movies liked in the prediction.
+Additionally, MovieRecommender is also generally considered to have a higher response time than the two other utilities tested.

 # Threats to validity:
 ### Limited Sample:
 The results obtained are based on a sample of 10 people.
 This is not a sufficient number to arrive at conclusive results.
 Nevertheless, we commented on some notable trends in the observations.
 Similar arguments can be made regarding the diversity of the test group.